-The following are the two approaches that can be used to classify the data:
+The following two approaches can be used to classify the data −

-The data can be classified according to its sensitivity.
-The highly sensitive data is classified as highly restricted and less sensitive data is classified as less restrictive.
+Data can be classified according to its sensitivity.
+Highly-sensitive data is classified as highly restricted and less-sensitive data is classified as less restrictive.

-The data can also be classified according to the job function.
-This restriction allows only the specific users to view particular data.
-In this we restrict the users to view only that that in which they are interested and are responsible for.
+Data can also be classified according to the job function.
+This restriction allows only specific users to view particular data.
+Here we restrict the users to view only that part of the data in which they are interested and are responsible for.

 There are some issues in the second approach.
-To understand let's have an example, suppose you are building the data warehouse for a bank. suppose further that data being stored in the data warehouse is the transaction data for all the accounts.
-The question here is who is allowed to see the transaction data.
+To understand, let's have an example.
+Suppose you are building the data warehouse for a bank.
+Consider that the data being stored in the data warehouse is the transaction data for all the accounts.
+The question here is, who is allowed to see the transaction data.
 The solution lies in classifying the data according to the function.

-The users can be classified as per the hierarchy of users in an organisation i.e. users can be classified by department, section, group, and so on.
+Users can be classified as per the hierarchy of users in an organization, i.e., users can be classified by departments, sections, groups, and so on.

 Classification on basis of Department

-Let's have an example of a data warehouse where the users are from sales and marketing department. we can design the security by topdown company view, with access centered around the different departments.
-But they could be some restrictions on users at different level.
+Let's have an example of a data warehouse where the users are from sales and marketing department.
+We can have security by top-to-down company view, with access centered on the different departments.
+But there could be some restrictions on users at different levels.
 This structure is shown in the following diagram.

-But if each department accesses the different data then we should design the security access for each department separately.
-This can be achieved by the departmental data marts.
-Since these data marts are separated from the data warehouse hence we can enforce the separate security restrictions on each data mart.
+But if each department accesses different data, then we should design the security access for each department separately.
+This can be achieved by departmental data marts.
+Since these data marts are separated from the data warehouse, we can enforce separate security restrictions on each data mart.
 This approach is shown in the following figure.

-The auditing is a subset of security.
-The auditing is a costly activity therefore it is worth understanding the audit requirements and reason for each audit requirement.
-The auditing can cause the heavy overheads on the system.
-To complete auditing in time we require the more hardware therefore it is recommended that where possible, auditing should be switch off.
-Audit requirements can be categorized into the following:
+Auditing is a subset of security, a costly activity.
+Auditing can cause heavy overheads on the system.
+To complete an audit in time, we require more hardware and therefore, it is recommended that wherever possible, auditing should be switched off.
+Audit requirements can be categorized as follows −

-Note: For each of the above mentioned categories it is necessary to audit success, failure or both.
-From the perspective of security reasons the auditing of failures are very important.
-The auditing of failure are important because they can highlight the unauthorised or fraudulent access.
+Note − For each of the above-mentioned categories, it is necessary to audit success, failure, or both.
+From the perspective of security reasons, the auditing of failures are very important.
+Auditing of failure is important because they can highlight unauthorized or fraudulent access.

-The Network security is as important as other securities.
-We can not ignore the network security requirement.
-We need to consider the following issues.
+Network security is as important as other securities.
+We cannot ignore the network security requirement.
+We need to consider the following issues −

-Is it necessary to encrypt data before transferring it to the data warehouse machine?
+Is it necessary to encrypt data before transferring it to the data warehouse?